Thursday, October 30, 2025

 Today is the 75th birthday of Elliott Murphy; my favorite rock & roll songwriter of all time.
 In honor of that milestone I'm running this piece that originally appeared on Pencil Storm, a blogsite to which I now contribute stories.
 You certainly won't be sorry if you also check out that site.

-I thank my rock & roll gods and my Dad that he bought me my first guitar at 16 in 1968.
+I thank the rock & roll gods and especially thank my Dad for buying me my first guitar when I was 16 in 1968.
 I joined my first band only a few short weeks later.
-The first song I sang in public was Steppenwolf’s “Magic Carpet Ride” at a classmate’s basement rec-room bithday party.
+The first song I sang in public was Steppenwolf’s “Magic Carpet Ride” at a classmate’s basement rec-room birthday party.
 Life was good.
 By 1973 I had progressed through girl groups, surf music, the British Invasion, psychedelia, nascent heavy-metal, country-rock, sensitive singer-songwriters and prog-rock.

 Fortunately for me, the producers of the Midnight Special - the early 70’s late-night rock & roll TV show (along with Don Kirschner’s Rock Concert) - fed a steady stream of the great (and not-so-great) rock & roll artists of the day into American television sets every Friday night.
 Now they have started putting their clips on YouTube.
 Here are some of my favorites of those clips.